panda1230/Adversarial_NoiseLearning_NoL/Readme.md

 | scikit-learn|
 |scipy        |

-### Please consider citing the paper if you find this work useful for your research.
+### Please consider citing our paper if you find this work useful for your research.

 ```